Apple’s HomePod: Threading a Needle

 To understand HomePod is to understand Apple’s structural disadvantages

 Apple is charting a brilliant strategic path with its HomePod release: they’re positioning it as a premium product, with superior specs, that uses music as its defining value proposition.
 But, despite the marketing department’s best laid plans, analyzing HomePod’s fate requires an understanding of the uphill battle Apple has ahead.

 First, it’s important to note that HomePod is competing more against Amazon Echo than Google Home.
-That’s not just because of the premium pricetags, but also due to the complements that are required as entrees to truly leverage each device: Apple ID and Amazon Prime are prerequisites, and both target premium markets that have a significantly higher marginal propensity to consume than Android’s.
+That’s not just because of the premium pricetags, but also due to the complements that are required as entrees to truly leverage each device: Apple ID and Amazon Prime are prerequisites, and both require hard-dollar target premium markets that have a significantly higher marginal propensity to consume than Android’s.

 So, Siri and Alexa are competing to win the same demographic, the high-end, for whom they can layer-on supplemental services.
 That leaves Google to inherit the mass market below.

 Of course, in a couple years, this battle could look a lot like the mobile market: Google wins the overwhelming majority of users, and Apple wins the overwhelming majority of first-order revenue.
 But, in the intermediate term, the slight edge from Google’s scale advantage should compound into an ever larger lead.